 Did you know Newfoundland has two National Parks, multiple World UNESCO Sites, the largest population of seabirds?
 It’s also the ultimate destination for whales, icebergs, fishing, and exploring.
 Looking for attractions and travel ideas near the Witless Bay Marine Ecological Reserve?

-With the best Newfoundland provincial parks, lighthouses, and World UNESCO sites all within a one-hour radius, it’s easy to see that sunrise, experience the oldest fossils on the planet, or take in your favourite activity, be it kayaking, surfing, hiking the east coast trail, checking out the beaches and sandbanks, or enjoying some bubbling bliss in one of the outdoor whale house hot tubs.
+With the best Newfoundland provincial parks, lighthouses, and World UNESCO sites all within a one-hour radius of the Witless Bay Marine Ecological Reserve, it’s easy to see that sunrise, experience the oldest fossils on the planet, or take in your favorite activity, be it kayaking, surfing, hiking the east coast trail, checking out the beaches and sandbanks, or enjoying some bubbling bliss in one of the stargazing hot tubs Whale House.
 Whatever you choose, we just want you to be happy.

 Hungry for a lighthouse?
 Or maybe you’re so hungry you could eat a meal the size of a lighthouse.
 Either way, Lighthouse Picnics in Ferryland offers one of the most unique outdoor dining experiences in Newfoundland.
 Enjoy a professional picnic served on a grass-covered hill with a lighthouse overlooking the ocean.

 Book your picnic, show up, grab a blanket, find a spot to relax, and then before you know it your picnic basket will show up.
 This lighthouse picnic offers fantastic food that’s healthy, tasty, traditional, and guaranteed to please even the most discerning of foodies.

 Chose items from the Lighthouse Picnic menu and customize your picnic basket the way you want.
 Find out what others are saying about Lighthouse Picnics and discover an experience you can’t find anywhere else.